Lewy Body Dementia (LBD)

 - Diagnosing Lewy body dementia can be challenging; an estimated 1.4 million Americans are living with the disease.

-- The condition has three features that distinguish it from other forms of dementia:
+- LBD has three features that distinguish it from other forms of dementia:

 - Fluctuating effects on mental functioning, particularly alertness and attention, which may resemble delirium